splynx/docs/files/en/configuration/network/netflow_accounting/netflow_accounting.md

 ### Splynx Configuration Overview

-To add your router to Splynx, open `Networking → Routers → Add`, in new window, specify your router options, select **NetFlow accounting** as seen below:
+To add your router to Splynx, open `Networking → Routers → Add`.
+In the new window, specify your router options, select **NetFlow accounting** as seen below:

 ![](img_4.png)